-The English Honors program allows outstanding students to undertake an intensive, year-long project in the study and/or practice of literature under the supervision of a faculty advisor.
+The English Honors program allows outstanding students to undertake an intensive, year-long project in the study of literature under the supervision of a faculty advisor.
 English Honors involves five phases of work, which begin in the fall of your junior year:

 Application to the Honors Program

-Send a PDF of your transcript (the student view is acceptable), via email to the Honors Director, Melanie Dawson, at email@example.com, with the subject line “Honors Application Transcript.”
+Also send a PDF of your transcript (the student view is acceptable), via email to the Honors Director, Melanie Dawson, at email@example.com, with the subject line “Honors Application Transcript.”

 Enrollment in the Honors Thesis Proposal Writing Workshop

 This one-credit class takes place during the last five weeks of the fall term of your junior year.
 The class will culminate in a thesis proposal, which will be read by the English Honors Committee.
 Working with the Honors Director in conjunction with a faculty member who agrees to advise your thesis project, you will prepare your Thesis Proposal, which is a multi-faceted document that covers the goals, sources, and methods of your project.
 Those projects that are approved will be eligible to apply for Charles Center funding for summer research early in the spring term.
 The submission of a more extended proposal will be due to the English Honors Program on April 1.